 82% of shoppers check their phones before purchasing.
 Catering to this growing trend will ensure the growth of this sector into the future.

 E-commerce is a booming industry and as more and more consumers shop online, industries will need to shift more toward the internet.
 Online shopping trends are only expected to increase and may outgrow sales made by brick and mortar stores.
 The real future of every industry across the board may be the merger of both an in-store and online model.
-It would cater to digital trends, while also assuaging worries that consumers might have buying certain products.
+It would cater to digital trends, while also assuaging worries that consumers might have to buy certain products.
 Nevertheless, it is obvious that the need for e-commerce in all retail sectors is a must as the digital age continues to dominate.